jesselusa/wbodc-baseball/workflow/tasks/prd-live-scoring.md

 ### Umpire

+- As an umpire, I can set up game lineups for both teams before starting the game.
+- As an umpire, I can see who the current batter is and who is "on deck" next.
 - As an umpire, I can record the result of each pitch, including which cup (if any) was hit.
 - As an umpire, I am prompted to record flip cup results and errors when a cup is hit.
 - As an umpire, I am prompted to confirm the final result of the at-bat before submitting it.
+- As an umpire, the system automatically advances to the next batter after each completed at-bat.
 - As an umpire, I can undo or edit any previous event, with confirmation if this affects subsequent events.
 - As an umpire, I can see who the current assigned umpire is and take over if needed (with confirmation).

 ### Viewer

 - As a viewer, I can see the current state of any game in real time, without needing to log in.
+- As a viewer, I can see who is currently batting and who is "on deck" next.
 - As a viewer, I can see a live-updating dashboard of all games (with at-bat or inning-level granularity).

-### Admin/Tournament Staff

-- As an admin, I can assign umpires and authorize takeovers for tournament games.
-- As an admin, I can review the full event log for any game for audit or debugging purposes.

 ---